itdesign-at/watchit-monitoringpacks/plugins/disk_mem.md

 # Intro
 Read disk or memory data from STDIN.
 Input data must be a valid json array with "Description" and geometry filled - see example below.
+Parameter -f fileName can be used, too to get data from the file specified.

 The minimum required fields for one entry are "Description" and two parameters which allow to calc the rest.